-This information will include your initials, date of birth, ethnicity, NHS number or CHI number (Scotland), name, contact details (telephone number and email address), and the first part of your postcode.
+This information will include your initials, date of birth, ethnicity, NHS number, name, contact details (telephone number and email address), and the first part of your postcode.
 People will use this information to do the research or to check your records to make sure that the research is being done properly.